ileathan/leat-poker/README.md

 My goals are purely altruistic, as you can see from the code all monetization is shared as if I were an end user.

-# Whats in this repo

-The list of code I am both generating, refactoring, and pulling is growing larger and larger so I will keep track of it here.

-1.)
-The core server `leat` code which is piggy backed onto a `mubot` instance.

-2.)
-The core client `leat` code which is run on the client.

-3.)
-The Stratum which delegates work to the clients.

-4.)
-The poker libraries.

-4.)
-The block chain libraries (yet to be pulled from the server core).

 # Its Provably fair!